lmaowisc/dor/README.md

 # DOR
 This package is used for analysis of duration of response in oncology studies.

-See https://lmaowisc.github.io/dor for details of usage and examples.
+See https://lmaowisc.github.io/dor for details of usage and an example.